Parallel Gateway Split Node

 • Automated

-• The Underwriter assesses there are previous insurance records for the client, and notes the client's income range.
+• The Underwriter assesses that there are previous insurance records for the client, and notes the client's income range.

 • A Script-type task in the Automated swimlane runs a credit score check.